 Putting a company into administration

 Administration is a mechanism designed to protect a company from its creditors while a restructuring plan is completed.
-This technique can be very powerful in situations where the company has a very aggressive creditor (s) and needs to protect itself from them whilst a rescue plan can be worked out.
-It is not the same as an administrative receivership.
+This rescue technique can be very powerful in situations where the company has a very aggressive creditor (s).
+Administration can protect the company from creditors whilst a rescue plan is worked out.
 Read our guide below for details on how to put your company into administration

 What are the key components of administration?

-The company must be a reasonable size, have reasonably predictable cash flow and must be able to predict profitability.
-There must be an insolvent position or contingently insolvent position.
-The directors think that a hostile creditor will seriously affect the future trading possibilities, this is often a landlord or the Crown creditors.
+The company must be a reasonable size, have a predictable cash flow and could return to profitability.
+Thee company must be either insolvent, or contingently insolvent.
+The directors must believe that a hostile creditor will seriously affect the future trading possibilities, this is often a landlord or HMRC.

 The administration process requires a licensed insolvency practitioner (IP) to act as the administrator appointed by the court.
-The court appointed administrator takes over the management of the company and takes responsibility for restructuring the company or business.
+The court appointed administrator takes over the management of the company and takes responsibility for restructuring the company.

-If the company has little in the way of assets, poor cash flow and no future then creditors voluntary liquidation is probably more appropriate than administration.
+If the company has few assets, poor cash flow and no future then creditors voluntary liquidation is probably more appropriate than administration.

 There are two types of application to the High Court.
-There is the "without court order" appointment route for holders of qualifying floating charges, and companies/directors.
+Firstly, there is the “without court order” appointment route for holders of qualifying floating charges, and companies/directors.
 This is quick and does not need a court application or hearing.
-However, sometimes it is still more appropriate to make the second type a more detailed application which asks for a court hearing.
+Secondly, it may be more appropriate to make a more detailed application which asks for a court hearing.

 Who can appoint an administrator?